#KendallJenner, Asap Rocky Romance: Photos Indicate 'They Have Intimate #KUWTK Sex'

-Kendall Jenner and A$ap Rocky are definitely having sex if one was to believe what body language expert Patti Wood’s comments.
+Kendall Jenner and A$ap Rocky are definitely having sex if one is to believe body language expert Patti Wood’s comments.

 Kendall and A$ap were all over one another at the Met Gala earlier this week, and while they have both denied claims regarding a supposed relationship, Kendall Jenner’s closeness to the rapper was undeniable throughout the night.